 Literally translated, Kurukshetra means the field of righteousness.
 Kurukshetra tourism is laden with history and mythology.
 It was here in Kurukshetra that the historic battle of Mahabharata between the Pandavas and Kauravas was fought.
-It was in this town that Lord Krishna sermonized the sacred Bhagwad Geeta to Arjun.
+It was in this town that Lord Krishna sermonised the sacred Bhagavad Gita to Arjun.
 The sacred text preaches about karma and propounds the paramount principles of the Hindu religion.
-Besides the Bhagwad Geeta, a good number of other sacred texts were also written here.
+Besides the Bhagavad Gita, a good number of other sacred texts were also written here.

 Kurukshetra enjoys a rich and colourful history.
-With the passage of time, its sacredness only seemed to grow, and it was visited by Lord Buddha' and numerous Sikh gurus all of whom have left an indelible imprint in its rich religious fabric.
+With the passage of time, its sacredness only seemed to grow and it was visited by Lord Buddha and numerous Sikh gurus all of whom have left an indelible imprint in its rich religious fabric.
 Today, Kurukshetra tourism stands for unparalleled pilgrimage tours not just for the Hindus but for the Buddhists and Sikhs as well.
-The town has a large number of devotional centres including holy shrines, temples, Gurudwaras and kunds – some of which have their roots in the earliest ages of the Indian civilization.
+The town has a large number of devotional centres including holy shrines, temples, gurdwaras and kunds—some of which have their roots in the earliest ages of the Indian civilisation.